HOUSTON FIRE INSURANCE CLAIMS LAWYER

 How Do I Prepare for a Fire Insurance Claim?

 Before ever filing your claim, there are a few steps you can take to better handle the insurance company, the insurance agent, and the insurance adjusters.
-We list these steps below.
+These include:

 - Identify and document every piece of personal property that you lost or that was damaged in the house fire.